benbalter/government-glossary/README.md

 # Government Glossary

-*A GovSpeak to English translator a.k.a. glossary of common government IT and procurement terms*
+*A GovSpeak to English translator a.k.a. glossary of common government IT and procurement terms, abbreviations and acronyms (CGITPTAA)*.

 ## Viewing the glossary